 Service may be a bit more brisk than elsewhere, but perhaps that is because the staff lives off tips and a percentage of the profits.
 It’s definitely not a place to dawdle… but the bustle is also part of its charm, as is the long line that moves (quite quickly) at the front door.
 The waiters look as though they’ve jumped out of a history book, with their black vests and bow ties.

 While the decor was as authentic as you could wish, the food was sadly underwhelming.
 In the spirit of comparative research, I started with eggs mayonnaise.
 The mayonnaise was more mustardy than that of the Pigalle eggs, almost too much so, and definitely more salty.
 For my main dish I ordered a confit of duck, which I’d read was a specialty.
 Rather than the moist, fall-off-the-bone delicacy I should have been served, the duck was dry, stringy and in some places so brittle I felt I might be eating bits of bone.
 Very disappointing.

-But things ended well when dessert arrived, the Chartier Profiterole, a giant choux pastry filled with ice cream and slathered in chocolate sauce.
+But things started looking up when dessert arrived, the Chartier Profiterole, a giant choux pastry filled with ice cream and slathered in chocolate sauce.
 It absolutely made up for everything else.
 Also, given that it has received many positive reviews over the years, I’m often willing to give establishments a second chance, especially given the decor and its status as a historical monument.
+I'll be back.